Nikon D700 vs Olympus E-P5

 Studio photographers will appreciate that the Nikon D700 (unlike the E-P5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D700 and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The D700 was replaced by the Nikon D800, while the E-P5 does not have a direct successor.
+The D700 was replaced by the Nikon D800, while the E-P5 was followed by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Olympus E-P5 Manual.

 So what conclusions can be drawn?
 Is the Nikon D700 better than the Olympus E-P5 or vice versa?
 The listing below highlights the relative strengths of the two models.